xenomorphis/cardmage/docs/Translations.rst

 copying the entire section, pasting it at the end of the file and replacing the *'original'* in the name of the newly added sections with *'translations.<language_code>'*.
-Of course the translator should then translate the card texts after that, but at this point the newly created translations subsection can already be used by CARDmage.
+Of course the translator should then translate the card texts after that, but at this point the newly created translations subsection is ready to be used by CARDmage.

 Design considerations
 '''''''''''''''''''''